 Question #30

-A centralizing power in the federal government
+A limiting the national government

 C challenging the power of the states